Even Better Than the Real Thing: Music video

 The music video for "Even Better Than the Real Thing" was directed by Kevin Godley, formerly of 10cc and Godley & Creme, and was produced by Iain Brown.
 It was shot at two locations: the former Zoo clothes shop located at 32–34 Carnaby Street in London on 11 February 1992, then Pinewood Studios in Buckinghamshire from 12–14 February 1992.
 The video featured U2 and their own lookalike group The Doppelgangers, which was formed by U2 and Kevin Godley specifically for the video.
 U2 and The Doppelgangers swap places several times throughout the video, which was also edited with various clips of television footage.
 The video won two awards at the 1992 MTV Video Music Awards, for Best Group Video and Best Visual Effects; it was shot with a 360-degree camera rollover rig, designed and built by Simon Tayler of Artem in London specifically for the video.
-The video also uses a snippet of Sega's arcade version of the video game G-LOC: Air Battle.
+The video also uses a snippet of Sega's arcade version of the video game G-LOC: Air Battle, as well as Rail Chase.